LilleJohs/Observed-EB-Power-Spectrum/README.md

 std_values = EB_power_spectrum[:, 1]
 ```
 where `mean_values` gives you the mean values and `std_values` gives you the error bars.
 See the script `plot_eb.py` on how to plot it.

-The power spectrum was generated using the public data release 4 (NPIPE) of Planck using a mask of sky fraction 92% with PolSpice.
-See Eskilt et al (2023) for more details.

 ## Citation